Superphysics Superphysics

 Thus, the novice must progress by such stages.
 The basis of all of them is obedience and sincerity.
 Faith precedes and accompanies all of them.
 Their result and fruit are states and attributes.
 They lead to others, and again others, up to the station of the (recognition of the) oneness of God and of gnosis (‘irfan).

-If the result 462 shows some shortcoming or defect, one can be sure that it comes from some shortcoming that existed in the previous stage.
+If the result shows some defect, then it comes from some shortcoming that existed in the previous stage.
 The same applies to the ideas of the soul and the inspirations of the heart.

 The novice, therefore, must scrutinize (muhasabah) himself in all his actions and study their concealed import, because the results, of necessity, originate from actions, and shortcomings in the results, thus, originate from defects in the actions.